MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 <img src="ReadMe Pics/Pic 17.png" width="421" height="287">

-The Classification Report results show:
+The classification report results show:
 <br>
 * The accuracy of the entire model was 99%
 * The precision for Healthy Loans was 100%